jonkavana/Programming-and-Scripting-EOY-Project/README.md

 We can see that there is a considerable difference in the mean between the Sepal Length and the Petal Length.
 This logically stands to reason, as previously mentioned, the Sepal is the outer cover of the plant, so it would cover more surface area.

-**Species in the Dataset:**
+**Species in the Dataset**

 ![Seperating the Iris by Species](Images-from-Analysis/Species.PNG)

 One of the most important aspects of the data, is that it is comprised of the Iris Genus.
 This is the collective term used when there are similar flowers in a set.
-The image above is an extraction of the individual species.
+The image above is an extraction of the individual species. to demonstrate how far we have come from the collection of this data, we need to remmember that Fisher himself acknowledged the difficulty in being able to accurately capture the differences within the Iris genus.
+With this in mind, we ahve been able to extract the types of the species.
 To extract the information from the data, we run the following code:

         d = (IrisData.groupby('species').size())